The Westminster Neighbourhood

 Five large kettle ponds and a beaver pond are surrounded by lowland and upland habitats.
 Approximately 60% of all plant species found in Middlesex County can be found in the Westminster Ponds / Pond Mills ESA.
 Bordering Spettigue Pond is a very narrow, sensitive band of bog habitat, an uncommon feature in southwestern Ontario.
 Tamarack and Leatherleaf are among the species growing from a thick mat of peat.
 Nearby and in other areas of swamp forest, Red Maple, Yellow Birch, Silver Maple and American Elm dominate.
 The cool, shady conditions support a mixture of northern and southern plants.
 Along the margin of Saunders Pond and throughout the Dayus Creek Valley, cattails, sedges and rushes thrive in marshy areas.
 The drier slopes and ridges around the ponds support typical eastern hardwood forest species.
 Sugar Maple, American Beech, White Ash, Basswood and Red Oak are present, as are southerly species such as Shagbark Hickory.
 An ancient White Oak is the largest tree in the ESA.
 Various wildflower species bloom in the spring.

 Parks and Other Places of Interest

-In addition to the Westminster Ponds, this area is also home to Parkwood Hospital and the Dearness Home and a network of parks including Ebury Park, Shaftesbury Park, Westminster Park, Nicholas Wilson Park, Wellingsboro Park, St. Stephen Park and Heritage Park.
+In addition to the Westminster Ponds, this area is also home to the Parkwood Institute and the Dearness Home and a network of parks including Ebury Park, Shaftesbury Park, Westminster Park, Nicholas Wilson Park, Wellingsboro Park, St. Stephen Park and Heritage Park.